RobThree/NMSSQLReplication/MSSQLReplicationMonitorService/README.md

 ## Installation

 First things first.
-You need to add an URL reservation before you can run the application (or service) as follows:
+You (probably, **unless** the application / service is ran as a user with administrative privileges) need to add an URL reservation before you can run the application (or service) as follows:

 `netsh http add urlacl url=http://+:8090/replmonitor user=DOMAIN\user`

+or

+`netsh http add urlacl url=http://+:8090/replmonitor user=MACHINENAME\user`

+Where `8090` is the port to be used.

 Next, edit the config file `MSSQLReplicationMonitorService.exe.config` to specify the `baseurl` and add one or more connectionstrings: